pat676/PI-Universal-Remote/PI/README.md

 ----------------------------------------------------------------------------
 3. RemoteUI.py

 This is the terminal UI for creating/removing signals and devices from the signals file.
-Most functionallity is implemented but not tested.
-It should also start the bluetoothDeamon for bluetooth to IR communication.
+Most functionality is implemented but not tested.
+It should also start the bluetooth daemon for bluetooth to IR communication.

 TODO:
-- All prints/reads to terminal should happen in this file, move this functionallity from IRCommands.py and IRCommandsInterface.py
+- All prints/reads to terminal should happen in this file, move this functionality from IRCommands.py and IRCommandsInterface.py
 - Implementent bluetooth deamon
 - Add functionality for sending a sequence of commands with a pause between each signal.
 Suggested file